strayMat/causal-ml-course/slides/event_studies.typ

 #slide(title: "Synthetic controls: inference")[

-  === Variability does not come from the variability of the outcomes
+  === Variability does not come from the variability of the outcomes (often aggregated)

-  Indeed, aggregates are often not very noisy (once deseasonalized)...
+  Usually, aggregates are not very noisy (once deseasonalized)...

   #pause
   === ... but from the variability of the chosen control units